You are using an outdated browser. Please upgrade to a more recent browser for a better experience.

 Trend #1: Blockchain

 What exactly is blockchain, anyway?
 It might sound high-tech and complex, but blockchain might be the next computing breakthrough (or it might be an over-engineered solution in search of a problem).
-The concept of blockchain centers around a shared, continually reconciled database of information that is never stored in one centralized location, which means it cannot be hacked or corrupted.
+The concept of blockchain centres around a shared, continually reconciled database of information that is never stored in one centralised location, which means it cannot be hacked or corrupted.
 This could finally solve the “trust” issue in computers to enable applications like secure payments and digital assets.
 However, it remains to be seen if it will work for the long term.